ugurelveren/blog/content/post/what-is-cloud-native-design.md

    - Amazon Route 53 enables global DNS-based failover, distributing user traffic across multiple regions
    - Amazon Aurora Multi-AZ ensures high availability for databases with automatic failover to standby replicas

-If an entire AWS region becomes unavailable, **traffic is seamlessly rerouted to a healthy region**, ensuring continuous playback for users—with little to no disruption.
+If an entire AWS region becomes unavailable, **traffic is seamlessly rerouted to a healthy region**, ensuring continuous playback for users with little to no disruption.

 ---